zhwenyu/DelphesSMbackgrounds/README.md

 Can control card, number of events, etc, from here.
 This script does xrdcp from EOS, runs Pythia, and runs Delphes.

-NOTE: check which minBias file your delphes card is set to use!!
-Re-tar after any card edits.
+*NOTE: check which minBias file your delphes card is set to use!!
+Re-tar after any card edits.*

 ---------------------------------------------------------

-To check output of jobs, edit CheckErrorsDelphes.py (check ROOT file directory path & month for zero size test)
+To check output of jobs, edit CheckErrorsDelphesGEN.py (check ROOT file directory path & month for zero size test)

-python -u CheckErrorsDelphes.py /path/to/logs/ --pileup <0,200>PU --verbose <0,1> --resubmit <0,1> --resub_num <-1,0,1,2>
+python -u CheckErrorsDelphes.py /path/to/logs/ --pileup <0,200>PU --verbose <0,1> --resubmit <0,1> --resub_num <-1,0,1,2,3>

+*Note: the final slash on the log file directory path is important*

-This will check for three types of failures (give as resub_num argument)
+This will check for four types of failures (give as resub_num argument)

 0. Explicit failure of xrdcp, printed in the log file

+1. Job went over the 2-day walltime limit on the LPC cluster

 1. ROOT file in EOS with zero size.
 NOTE: have to hardcode the month expected in ls -l